Langulus/Anyness/README.md

    [](const int& i) { /**/ },   // Will be executed for 42 and 24
                                 // If no integers exist, will move to next function [](const Thing& t) { /**/ }, // Will be executed for the pushed object pointer
-                                // Notice how we retrieve it by reference instead
+                                // Notice how we can retrieve it by reference instead
                                 // If no Thing(s) exist, will move to next function [](const float& i) { /**/ }  // Will be executed for 5.0f
 );